Cloud-CV/EvalAI/docs/source/configuration.md

 - **submission_guidelines**: Submission guidelines of the challenge (use a relative path for the HTML file, e.g. `challenge_details/submission_guidelines.html`)

-- **evaluation_script**: The evaluation script using which the submissions will be evaluated (path of the evaluation script file or folder relative to this YAML file.)
+- **evaluation_script**: Python script which will decide how to evaluate submissions in different phases (path of the evaluation script file or folder relative to this YAML file.
+For e.g. `evaluation_script/`)

-- **remote_evaluation**: True/False (specify whether evaluation will happen on private machine or not.
+- **remote_evaluation**: True/False (specify whether evaluation will happen on a remote machine or not.
 Default is `False`)

 - **start_date**: Start DateTime of the challenge (Format: YYYY-MM-DD HH:MM:SS, e.g. 2017-07-07 10:10:10) in `UTC` timezone

 - **end_date**: End DateTime of the challenge (Format: YYYY-MM-DD HH:MM:SS, e.g. 2017-07-07 10:10:10) in `UTC` timezone

-- **published**: True/False (a Boolean field that gives the flexibility to publish the challenge once approved by EvalAI Admin.
+- **published**: True/False (boolean field that gives the flexibility to publish the challenge once approved by EvalAI admin.
 Default is `False`)

 - **allowed_email_domains**: A list of domains allowed to participate in the challenge.
-Leave blank if everyone is allowed to participate. (e.g. `["domain1.com", "domain2.org", "domain3.in"]` Participants in these email domains will only be allowed to participate.)
+Leave blank if everyone is allowed to participate. (e.g. `["domain1.com", "domain2.org", "domain3.in"]` Participants with these email domains will only be allowed to participate.)

 - **blocked_emails_domains**: A list of domains not allowed to participate in the challenge.
-Leave blank if everyone is allowed to participate. (e.g. `["domain1.com", "domain2.org", "domain3.in"]` The participants with these email domains will not be allowed to participate.)
+Leave blank if everyone is allowed to participate. (e.g. `["domain1.com", "domain2.org", "domain3.in"]` Participants with these email domains will not be allowed to participate.)

 - **leaderboard**:
   A leaderboard for a challenge on EvalAI consists of following subfields:

-  - **id**: Unique integer field for each leaderboard entry
+  - **id**: Unique positive integer field for each leaderboard entry

   - **schema**: Schema field contains the information about the rows of the leaderboard.
 A schema contains two keys in the leaderboard: